 How to create a Windows bootable USB

-iBoysoft DiskGeeker for Windows is a disk management tool that can help you clone the system partition of a Windows PC quickly and easily.
+iBoysoft DiskGeeker for Windows can also help you clone the system partition of a Windows PC quickly and easily.
 Then, you can use the cloned OS disk to directly start up a compatible PC without setup.

 - Connect a USB drive to a PC that runs the Windows version you want.